ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 We use this new function with reckless abandon in our code, and it significantly reduce the time it takes a cell in the notebook to run.
-At some point we want to rerun everything in the notebook (to say regenerate some plots with new `matplotlib.rcParams` settings), and we use the "Run All Cells" menu item
+At some point we want to rerun everything in the notebook (to say regenerate some plots with new `matplotlib.rcParams` settings), and we use the "Run All Cells"[^2] menu item

+[^2]: There is also a "Restart and Run All Cells" menu item, which reboots the
+      Jupyter kernel and then runs all the cells.
+We are going to be looking only at reducing function runtime with the current kernel, although one could modify this post to work across kernel reboots using a on-disk persistent cache.

 ...

-and it now takes _forever_ to run the same cells that.
+and it now takes _forever_ to run the same cells that were executing quickly before.
 What happened?!

 ## Functions are redefined every time a cell is run